-The TSI schools will include schools where one or more specific student groups are performing below the summative performance of the "all students" student group in the lowest performing five percent of Title I schools or schools with consistently underperforming student groups.
+The TSI schools will include schools where one or more specific student groups are performing below the summative performance on the academic achievement and academic progress indicators of the "all students" group in the lowest performing five percent of Title I schools or schools with consistently underperforming student groups.
 Student groups include students who are economically disadvantaged, from major racial and ethnic groups, with disabilities, and English learners.
-TSI schools will be identified based on indicators in Maryland's accountability system, which will include academic achievement, progress/growth, English learner proficiency, graduation rate, college and career readiness, and school quality/student success.
+TSI schools will be identified based on the academic achievement and academic progress indicators in Maryland's accountability system.

-Any school with one or more underperforming student groups that does not meet its annual targets over two years based on the State accountability system will be identified as a consistently underperforming student group TSI school.
+Any school with one or more underperforming student groups that does not meet its annual targets over two years based on the on the academic achievement and academic progress indicators in the State accountability system will be identified as a consistently underperforming student group TSI school.
 The consistently underperforming student group TSI schools will be identified annually beginning in the 2019-2020 school year.